 To avoid a cancellation fee, please can you give at least 24 hours notice of any change of appointment.

-Payment is by cash, cheque, credit or debit card and is payable at the end of each session.
+Payment is by a card reader or cash payable at the end of each session.